insurami/react-test/README.md

 + Given that the user has selected a company they should be able to see the companies details displayed below (companies name, company number,description, address).
 They should also be able too see a list of the companies directors.

+## bonus

++ Given that a user sees a list of directors the user should be able to filter the list via an input field by name.

 ## technical requirements
 + React